 The Hunter Valley’s Somerset Vineyard has been responsible for some landmark wines, from back in the days of Maurice O’Shea in the first half of the 20th century, then later for Lindeman’s at its peak in the 60s, 70s and 80s, as well as supplying fruit to Len Evans as he reshaped the Australian wine landscape.
 Today, Angus Vinden tends nearly 20 hectares of vines dedicated to his family’s eponymous label, with the Hunter stalwarts of shiraz and semillon leading the way, though he also makes some more left-field offerings under the Headcase imprint from varieties like tempranillo and gewürztraminer.
 Vinden has recently begun the conversion to organic practices.

-“I am planting a multitude of new blocks and varieties in the Hunter Valley to make sure we are ready for the future.
+“I am planting a multitude of new blocks and varieties to make sure we are ready for the future.
 Recently, I’ve planted gamay, pinot noir, pinot meunier, grenache, cinsault, mourvèdre and new clones of tempranillo and chardonnay.”

-The site is comprised of red volcanic soil over limestone, with vines being planted over the decades to now occupy about 20 hectares, with the varietal mix comprising semillon, verdelho, chardonnay, chenin blanc, gewürztraminer, fiano, shiraz and tempranillo.
+The site is comprised of red volcanic soil over limestone, with vines being planted over the decades to now occupy about 20 hectares.
+The varietal mix now comprises semillon, verdelho, chardonnay, chenin blanc, gewürztraminer, fiano, shiraz and tempranillo.
 Angus Vinden farms the Somerset Vineyard along with the family’s home block of about 5 hectares, with all fruit destined for the Vinden wines, which he also makes.

 Cutting his teeth at Somerset alongside fifth-generation Hunter grape-grower Glen Howard, Vinden has since evolved his farming to establish his own version of best-practice viticulture.
 “I want to ensure that our property is in a better condition than when I first took it over,” he says.
 “We farm our vineyards organically with a view to biodynamics eventually – converting the vineyards to organic has been my most proud achievement to date.”